S-YOU/dpdk/README.md

 9. uninstC_DPDK.sh - bash script used by dpdk.nimble to automatically uninstall the C DPDK library.

-9. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.
+10. logs - Currently has logs comparing the average packet latencies between the DPDK C and Nim versions of rxtx_callbacks.

+11. tests - to test if extraHdrs/cDecStructs.h can be used by Nim.

 ## Getting started